Get a Collection Agency Merchant Account with TailoredPay

 - A government-issued piece of identification, like a state-issued Driver's License

-- Three months’ worth of your most recent processing statements from your previous or existing provider (if applicable)
+- Three months' worth of the most recent processing statements from your previous or existing provider (if applicable)

 - Three months' worth of your most recent business bank statements